HorseRich/Rhino_test/Interacting with 3d objects.md

 >AR Camera：Connect AR device camera.
 TrackingProfile must be added to it.
 ![](https://raw.githubusercontent.com/Ximmerse/Rhino-X/gh-pages/en/images/ballBasicScenes_config_2.png)
 >Ground Plane：It is used to unify the coordinates of the virtual and real world.There can be multiple Ground Planes in a scene.
->RxPlayerHand： Connect AR device controller.It can emit rays to interact with 3D objects in the scene.The property called Raycast Culling Mask must contain all levels of 3D objects that can be interacted with.In this tutorial, the property is set to UI and 3D Object.
+>RxPlayerHand： Connect AR device controller.It can emit rays to interact with 3D objects in the scene.The property called Raycast Culling Mask must contain all levels of 3D objects that can be interacted with.
+In this tutorial, the property is set to UI and 3D Object.
 ![](https://raw.githubusercontent.com/Ximmerse/Rhino-X/gh-pages/en/images/ballBasicScenes_config_3.png)
 >Plane：Add a Box Colider to it and the size of the collider must be the same as its.
 >RxEventSystem：To handle events produced by RxPlayerHand.